DanielSagiv/theone_server/docs/MD_files/ADMIN-FULL-ACCESS-COE-EDITING.md

 - Admin full access is automatic based on `req.user.role === 'admin'` - no additional permission checks needed
 - **Universal restrictions are non-negotiable** - even admins cannot see/select held seats or fully booked events
 - City and date range restrictions apply to both admin and client - admins just see ALL options within those constraints
+- **Key distinction**:
+  - **Clients**: System automatically selects best-fit events/seats using optimization algorithms (see `bot-coe-creation-stage2.md` and `smart-seat-selection-budget-optimization.md`)
+  - **Admins**: Admin manually selects from all available options (no auto-selection)
 - Consider adding admin preference/setting to toggle between "full access" and "filtered view" (future enhancement)

+## Implementation Details

+### Current Seat Inclusion for Admins

+When admins view seat upgrade options, the current seat is included in the results:

+1. **Initial Filtering**: For admins, the current seat is NOT excluded from the initial available seats filter (unlike clients where it's excluded)
+2. **Marking**: During processing, the current seat is identified via `isCurrentSeat` flag (matches by seat code or seat_id)
+3. **Response**: In the final response, current seat is:
+   - Tagged as "Currently Selected" (replaces default tag)
+   - Flagged with `is_current_seat: true`
+   - Included in the list so admin can see what's currently selected

+### Admin Fallback Behavior

+When the current seat cannot be found in location data:

+- **For Clients**: Function returns empty array (can't compare without baseline quality/price data)
+- **For Admins**: Function continues with default values:
+  - `currentScore = 0` (default quality score)
+  - `currentPrice` = price from seat object (`event_price`, `base_price`, or `min_spend`)
+  - All available seats are still shown (since admins see all seats, no comparison needed)

+This allows admins to still see upgrade options even if there's a data inconsistency where the seat exists in COE but not in location's seat list.

+### Alternative Events Response Structure

+The `findAlternativeEvents` function returns events with enhanced fields:

+- `available_seats_count`: Count of seats with `status === 'available'` (calculated from event.seats array)
+- `total_available`: Total available capacity from event field
+- `price_range`: Object with:
+  - `min`: Minimum price from available seats
+  - `max`: Maximum price from available seats
+- Additional filtering ensures both `available_seats_count > 0` AND `total_available > 0`

+### Admin Limits

+- **Event alternatives**: Limit of 100 events (for performance)
+- **Seat upgrades**: Limit of 100 seats per event (for performance)
+- Clients continue to use smaller limits (10 events, 5 seats) for optimized experience

+## Related Documentation

+- **Client COE Creation Flow**: See `architecture/bot-coe-creation-stage2.md` for client auto-selection implementation
+- **Smart Seat Selection**: See `implementation-summaries/smart-seat-selection-budget-optimization.md` for client seat optimization logic
+- **Admin COE Creation**: See `implementation-summaries/BOT-ADMIN-CREATE-COE-FROM-CLIENT-LIST.md` for admin COE creation flow
+- **Seat Upgrade Offers**: See `implementation-summaries/seat-upgrade-offers-feature.md` for upgrade offer generation